Aircloak/aircloak/air/docs/content/sql/query-results.md

 ## Zero-mean noise

-Aircloak adds zero-mean Gaussian noise to the outputs of `count`, `sum`, `avg`, and `stddev`.
+Aircloak adds zero-mean Gaussian noise to the outputs of `count`, `sum`, `avg`, `stddev`, and `variance`.
 The *amount* (standard deviation, or *sigma*) of the noise may vary.
 As a rule, the noise is roughly proportional to the influence that the most influential users have on the output.
 For example:

 * If the sum of salaries is being computed, and the highest salaries are around $1,000,000, then the sigma will be proportional to $1,000,000.
 * If the count of distinct users is being computed, then the sigma will be proportional to 1 (the maximum amount that any user contributes to the count).